ch33zer/blaise.bike/_posts/2021-7-28-day_32_saratoga_to_walden.md

 [![]({{ site.baseurl }}/assets/1627513901544653-2.png)]({{ site.baseurl }}/assets/1627513901544653-2.png)

 Another highway joined the one I was on and traffic picked up.
 A minor shoulder appeared which made things easier.
 I rode steadily for about 15 miles to my stopping point for the night, Walden.
 It's a really charming little town.
 They let me camp in the park, and I cooled off in the library.
 There's a nice public pool that I paid to use the showers.
 I also got some lunch at a fantastic barbeque place, All Smoked Up.
 The owner was super nice and let me bring my bike inside.
 He said that last week a $10k dollar bike had been stolen in town 😳 I got pulled pork nachos and some Mac and cheese and it was fantastic.
 I went over to the park and got my tent set up and met two other cyclists, Tim/Tom (can't remember) and Robin.
 Robin is Westbound and Tim lives in the area and is doing a short section of the route.
 I told them about the tasty restaurant, and said I would go back for dinner.
 I've heard that it's somewhat loud in this park at night so hopefully I will get a good night's sleep.
 For now, I'll sign off and go and get some dinner.
 Night!
-Distance: 70ishConsumption:CheeriosCliff barJimmy Dean sandwichOrange juiceGatoradePulled pork nachosMac n cheeseSoda
+Distance: 70ish

+Consumption:
+- Cheerios
+- Cliff bar
+- Jimmy Dean sandwich
+- Orange juice
+- Gatorade
+- Pulled pork nachos
+- Mac n cheese
+- Soda